Layloe/Elisa/README.md

 -finally found why my frontend was crashing by using githubs timeline -was an auto added import statment on NewPostPage.js
 - now back on fixing multi posts to api

+2023-10-25
+-neighbors barking dog is annoying as shit
+-debug to multible form submits
+- added console.logs
+- commented out passport and anything to do with user's
+- tested a bit with postman
+- need to address the enum in the schema  or comment it out for now
+- ask for help